tochman/blog_posts/refactoring_challege.md

 Work alone or with a pairing partner.
 Pairing up for this challenge will help a lot as you can discuss the solutions and research various topics together. **There are no right and wrong solutions in this challenge**.
 You either do it or you don't. ;-)

 We will set up a mob session and discuss the solutions.
-If you can't take part, please submit your code as a GitHub link (with your thougts outlined in the README)
+If you can't take part, please submit your code as a GitHub link (with your thoughts outlined in the README)